4 Billion Years On

 This month in numbers

-Senegal experienced its 6th warmest April on record in 2026, with an average temperature of 31.97°C, an anomaly of +1.6°C compared to the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C. The three-month period from February to April 2026 saw an average temperature of 29.31°C, ranking as the 25th warmest such period in 86 years of records for Senegal.
+Senegal experienced its 6th warmest April on record in 2026, with an average temperature of 31.97°C, marking an anomaly of +1.6°C compared to the 1961–1990 baseline.
+The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C. Looking at the broader picture, the February–April 2026 period in Senegal was the 25th warmest on record, with an anomaly of +0.7°C.

 What changed